project-everest/zeta/steel/README.md

-You need the steel branch of F* to compile code in this directory
+You need the _afromher_selectors branch of F* to compile code in this directory